 Characterisation of the Beast is extraordinarily conveyed by both choreography and the expressiveness allowed through the simple half-mask costume design.
 He shows a naive trust for his beloved Beauty but remains prone to sudden, violent eruptions of rage.

-The dream sequence pas de trois – a choreographic feature also used to great effect by the Company in Cleopatra – depicts Beauty and the Prince as he once was.
-They dance a love duet while the Beast executes animalistic jumps and writhing floor-work in agonising despair.
-The combination of stunning partner-work and the sad, ugly Beast looking on evokes the kind of emotional complexity that sweeps the audience into the narrative.
+The dream sequence pas de trois – a choreographic feature also used to great effect by the company in Cleopatra – depicts Beauty and the Prince as he once was.
+They dance a love duet while the Beast executes wild jumps and writhing floor-work in agonising despair.
+The combination of stunning partnering and the sad, ugly Beast looking on evokes the kind of emotional complexity that sweeps the audience into the narrative.

 There is plenty of humour, too.
 The Beast’s goblin minions channel a Quasimodo-esque style.
 They demonstrate a mischievous evilness as they romp about the stage in formation, using synchronised movement and waving their rear ends at the audience.

-Ultimately, Beauty and the Beast is a spectacular fairytale ballet, full of simple drama and romance which will warm the hearts of everyone who sees it.
-Personally, the only criticism I have is that the wonderful finale meant the curtain had to come down and we were forced to leave the auditorium and, with it, the magic, movement and music we had enjoyed all evening.
+Ultimately, Beauty and the Beast is a spectacular fairy tale ballet, full of simple drama and romance which will warm the hearts of everyone who sees it.
+Personally, the only criticism I have is that the wonderful finale meant the curtain had to come down.
+We were forced to leave the auditorium and, with it, the magic, movement and music we had enjoyed all evening.

 *Photography courtesy of Northern Ballet.

 Visit the Northern Ballet website to discover more touring productions.